-Live music is buzzing all over Birmingham.
-From 15,000-seater arenas to a network of intimate clubs, the world’s greats and the nation’s coolest pack ‘em in at the biggest choice of venues that we’ve enjoyed for generations.
+From 15,000-seater arenas to a network of intimate clubs, the world’s greats and the nation’s coolest play at the biggest choice of venues that we’ve enjoyed for generations.

 To attract the world’s great artists, you need the right mix of venues.
 Birmingham’s got them all.